Immediate-Mode-UI/Nuklear/Readme.md

   * Variable/function name casing.
   * Indentation.
   * Curly bracket (`{}`) placement.
-* Ensure that the contributer has bumped the appropriate version in [clib.json](https://github.com/Immediate-Mode-UI/Nuklear/blob/master/clib.json) and added their changes to the [CHANGELOG](https://github.com/Immediate-Mode-UI/Nuklear/blob/master/src/CHANGELOG).
+* Ensure that the contributor has bumped the appropriate version in [clib.json](https://github.com/Immediate-Mode-UI/Nuklear/blob/master/clib.json) and added their changes to the [CHANGELOG](https://github.com/Immediate-Mode-UI/Nuklear/blob/master/src/CHANGELOG).